DC801/BM-Badge/SD_Card/MAGE/README.md

 1. If you need to set the [warp state](#warp_state-string) string for this doorway, set it before anything else.
 2. The next action depends on the doorway destination:
 	1. **Another spot on the same map**: Teleport the player to the new spot.
-		- You will likely still need to have "leaving doorway" behavior of some kind, though it need not be a separate script.
+		- You will likely still need to have "leaving a doorway" behavior of some kind, though it need not be a separate script.
 	2. **A different map (e.g. a house, a dungeon, another zone on the overworld)**: The very last action should be [`LOAD_MAP`](#load_map).
 		- This means all "leaving a doorway" behavior must be handled (or at least triggered) by the target map's [`on_load`](#on_load-scripts) script.
 See below.